-Theme Music Power-Up - With both Lu Bu AND Honda Tadakatsu in the crossover, naturally they would carry over their theme tunes (The former has a remix specifically for this game).
+Theme Music Power-Up: With both Lu Bu and Tadakatsu Honda in the crossover, naturally they would carry over their theme tunes (The former has a remix specifically for this game).
 It wouldn't be until Musou Orochi Z, when Orochi himself would finally have his own.
-Played with in the new DLC for Warriors Orochi 3 "Fight for a Theme Song" this is where Keiji Maeda wants a theme song for his own. note this is the only DLC scenario where you cannot change the BGM (at least in the Japanese edition).
+Played with in the new DLC for Warriors Orochi 3 "Keiji's Theme" this is where Keiji Maeda wants a theme song for his own.
+Note that this is the only DLC scenario where you cannot change the BGM (at least in the Japanese edition).
 In the third game and its expansions, Susano'o, Seimei Abe, Shennong and the guest characters also feature introductions with their themes replacing the stage music.
 Tamamo and Kyūbi regularly have their themes as BGM in stages they star as boss in.

-The Rival - Yoshitsune gets this, naturally, with Kiyomori.
+Yoshitsune gets this, naturally, with Kiyomori.
 More surprisingly, he gets another... in Lu Bu.
-The latter however, isn't a clear cut rivalry in the traditional sense.
-The third game adds Shuten Doji to a minor extent.
+The latter however, isn't a clear-cut rivalry in the traditional sense.
+The third game adds Shuten Dōji to a minor extent.

 Also, just about every pair of rivals from their respective games, still retain that sense regardless of what side they're on.

-The Strategist - from the second game onwards Taigong Wang takes it upon himself to plan most of the battle against Orochi.
+The Strategist: from the second game onwards Taigong Wang takes it upon himself to plan most of the battle against Orochi.
 Hanbei takes this role in the third game.
 Da Ji acts as one for Orochi's forces throughout the first two games and to a minor extent in the third game.